IDI-Systems/acre2/docs/wiki/frameworks/vehicle_racks.md

         class AcreRacks {
             class Rack_1 {
-                name = "Dashboard Upper";             // Name displayed in the interaction menu. componentname = "ACRE_VRC110";        // Able to mount a PRC148 or a PRC152.
-                allowed[] = {"driver", {"cargo", 1}}; // Who can configure the radio and open the radio GUI.
+                name = "Dashboard Upper";             // Name displayed in the interaction menu. componentname = "ACRE_VRC110";        // Able to mount a PRC152. allowed[] = {"driver", {"cargo", 1}}; // Who can configure the radio and open the radio GUI.
 Same wildcards as the intercom.
 It also allows Transmitting/receiving. disabled[] = {};
                 defaultComponents[] = {};             // Use this to attach simple components like Antennas.
 Not yet fully implemented.